SergioCoboLopez/ELN_Sergio/docs/february_23/week_3.md

 ## February 23

 I am trying to put together figures for the paper we talked about two weeks ago.
 I need to think of the minimal effort to get this done.
 I have the figures, I will need to get a draft?

+I have equations and figures.
+I am going to work in minimally functioning captions.

+I should correct the equations and the flow they follow.

+## February 24

+**M** Goals with F.
+What to do in 2023.
+What are the priorities?